Robie is an artist who loves sharing what she has learned about art and painting in the hope that it might help other

 One of the main goals in compositions is to grab the viewer’s interest, take his or her eyes to the focal point, and then keep them moving around the picture.

 This can be achieved with the use of color, lines, and value shifts, but the most important thing is to place the painting’s elements in the right spots, usually avoiding having your subject in dead center with nothing around.

 The Rule of Thirds: Great Tool for Photography and Painting Composition

-The rule of thirds has been used to create appealing art compositions by the greatest master painters with remarkable results.
+The rule of thirds is about creating a sense of balance in the composition and it has been used by the greatest master painters with remarkable results.

 Among the most common places where the rule of thirds is taught are professional photography courses.